HyperTag/documentation/src/content/cloud-destinations/slack.md

 #### Track Event Channels

 This field allows you to specify sending events to specific channels, instead of the one specified by default for the Slack Webhook.
-For instance, you can set up your Slack Webhook to send messages to #cloud_events but specifiy here to send the `Purchase` event to the #sales channel.
+For instance, you can set up your Slack Webhook to send messages to #cloud_events but specify here to send the `Purchase` event to the #sales channel.

 #### Only Send Templated Track Events